 Upon reaching viewpoint 1, you’ll be greeted by some concrete chickens, a view and an entrance fee of 40 baht.

 If you want to venture further, viewpoint 2 is another 15-20 minute climb.
 You’ve got this far, why stop there?

-Being the furthest away, viewpoint 3 tends to be less crowded and thus a more tranquil atmosphere to absorb the views.
+Being the furthest away, viewpoint 3 tends to be less crowded and more tranquil atmosphere to absorb the views.
 You will need to pay an additional 20 baht, but the view is more than worth it plus you’ll get a free bottle of water.
 You can’t get a better seat for the sunset than this!